How to Fix Broken Packages in Ubuntu

 Linux packages are compressed archives containing programs and files necessary to run them.
 The package distribution system is designed to be robust and simplify the application installation process.

-However, a bad internet connection or misconfigured third-party installers can corrupt packages and cause problems on your system.
+However, a bad internet connection or misconfigured third-party installers sometimes corrupt packages and cause problems on your system.

 This article will show you how to troubleshoot and fix broken packages on Ubuntu using the available APT and DPKG tools.